totallynotdavid/megaloader/README.md

 This project was originally developed by [@Ximaz](https://github.com/Ximaz), the original repository was deleted or made private at some point during/after 2023.
-I decided to continue development on my work, and have currently finished completely refactoring the codebase to fix changes made by the sites we support.
+I decided to continue development and have currently finished completely refactoring the codebase to fix changes made by the sites we support.

 The
 [original implementation](https://github.com/totallynotdavid/megaloader/tree/9adeffe2d4055d26f9db2b7fcbf6f92de0aca628)
-has been largely rewritten with my own opinionade ideas.
+has been largely rewritten with my own opinionated ideas.
 My focus is on the following plugins (Bunkr, PixelDrain, Cyberdrop, and GoFile, which I decided to call core) while providing best-effort support for the extended set.